Updated July 2021

-Before you start your marketing efforts, take some time to make sure that your rental unit is priced right.
-This means making sure that the rent you are charging for the unit is in line with your city or neighborhood and reflects a similar rate as your direct competitors—not too high or too low.
+Before you start your marketing efforts, take some time to make sure your rental unit is priced right.
+This means making sure that the rent you are charging for the unit is in line with your city or neighborhood and reflects a rate that’s similar to those of your direct competitors—not too high or too low.

-Rather than guess what similar rents are in your area, look at what your competition is asking, talk to local real estate experts and even tour other properties if you can.
-The rent needs to be competitive for your area in order to attract tenants, otherwise it could sit vacant while landlords all around you are filling up.
+Rather than guess at what rents are in your area, look at what your competition is asking, talk to local real estate experts, and even tour other properties if you can.
+The rent needs to be competitive for your area in order to attract tenants; otherwise, it could sit vacant while landlords all around you are filling up.

 With a rental property that is already vacant, you must still work quickly to get those outside services to transform the unit into something you can show prospective tenants as soon as possible.
 Remember that every day your rental property sits empty translates into zero income for you, so put the pressure on everyone, including yourself, to get the property rent-ready.